Jordan of Saxony: Master General

 On 6 August 1221, Dominic died, and in 1222 Jordan was elected as his successor as Master General of the Order of Preachers.
 Like Dominic, Jordan was famed as a strict disciplinarian whose commitment to the Rule was tempered with kindness.

 During Jordan's administration, the young Order increased to over 300 priories.
 Jordan is particularly remembered for his eloquence in attracting candidates to join the Order.
 Through his lectures in university towns, he won many—allegedly well over 1,000—professors and students for the Order from the universities of Europe, among whom was Albertus Magnus who is thought to have been recruited in Padua.
 He added four new provinces to the eight already existing.
 Twice he obtained for the Order a chair at the University of Paris and helped to found the University of Toulouse.
 He established the first general house of studies of the Order.

-Additionally, Jordan was a spiritual guide to many, including one of the first Dominican nuns, Diana degli Andalò.
+In addition, Jordan was a spiritual guide to many, including one of the first Dominican nuns, Diana degli Andalò.
 He also found time to write a number of books: a life of Dominic and several other works.
-Among them was the Libellus de principiis Ordinis Praedicatorum ("Booklet on the beginnings of the Order of Preachers"), a Latin text which is both the earliest biography of Dominic and the first narrative history of the foundation of the Order.
+Among them was the Libellus de principiis Ordinis Praedicatorum ("Booklet on the beginnings of the Order of Preachers"), a Latin text.
+This is both the earliest biography of Dominic and the first narrative history of the foundation of the Order.